rhoticity/tpg-roadtrip-bingo/prompts.md

 - A windmill (decorative or functional)
 - Any depiction of or a live bald eagle
 - A greenhouse (enclosure for growing plants)
-- Any amusement park (includes water parks)
+- Any amusement park (water parks count)
 - Advertisement for a musical event/concert
-- Pay phone or sign for a pay phone (does not have to be operational)
+- Pay phone, phone booth, or sign for either (if it's a sign, the phone doesn't have to still be there)
 - Any US state flag
 - A motel with exterior room entrances
 - A picture taken while clearly riding public transit of any kind (train/metro/subway/light rail, bus, etc.)
 - A building with an architectural dome/cupola
 - Any depiction of George Washington
 - Any depiction of Abraham Lincoln
+- Any county building
+- A commemorative/informational sign/plaque for a specific tree
+- A commemorative/informational sign/plaque for a specific bench
+- A sign indicating something was established on a date in or before 1950 (the thing doesn't have to still be extant or functional)

 ## Hard
 - Picture within or sign of US National Park (https://en.wikipedia.org/wiki/List_of_national_parks_of_the_United_States#National_parks)